georgetyler/georgetyler/README.md

 - 👋 Hi, I’m @georgetyler
 - 👀 I’m interested in econometrics & data wrangling
-- 🌱 I’m currently learning R, Python, and how to finish my dissertation!
+- 🌱 I'm work as an economist at the Reserve Bank of Australia